etzimopoulos/etzimopoulos/README.md

 ### Hi there 👋
 👉 My name is Angelo.
-I'm originally from Greece, but live and workin in London.
+I'm originally from Greece, but live and work in London.

 👉 I'm a freelance Management Consultant, Lead BA/PM and self-taught Data Scientist.